Find the paths and places less travelled in Norfolk and Suffolk…

 The draining of the Fens by Dutch architects in the 17th century created huge swathes of rich agricultural land, but also a special landscape for migrating wildlife.
 Stop by WWT Welney at this time of the year and enjoy 1300 acres of amazing wetland and its wildlife, such as golden plover, lapwing and black-tailed godwits, but it’s the swans you really come for.
 You can take part in three daily feedings.

-Not far away is Castle Acre Priory, ideal for a walk by the River Nar, and to provide you with that classic autumnal rural experience and vibrant seasonal woodland colours, Sandringham’s Country Park and Visitor Centre remain open to visitors all year (the Royal Family’s private residence of Sandringham House being closed for the winter – the Queen residing there at Christmas).
+Not far away is Castle Acre Priory, ideal for a walk by the River Nar, and to provide you with that classic autumnal rural experience and vibrant seasonal woodland colours, Sandringham’s Country Park and Visitor Centre remain open to visitors all year.